iD-999/The-Message/The Message.md

 # Proof of God's Existence
 Is this a lie?
 No, it is not a lie.
-But it's up to you to decide for yourself…

 And I know I'm playing in a dangerous territory here;
 but if this is a small chance for a global peace;